 Pin through all the layers of the folded diaper then back through the front of the diaper for fastening.
 Click the safety pin in place and you are done!
 This method is exactly the same for the large diapers.

 We recommend an 18” long ribbon for the small diaper sets and 22” of ribbon for the large sets.
+We also always use a #2 safety pin which measures 1 1/2” long for both the large and small diapers.
 What you choose to use is up to you, however a well tied bow is the best way to keep two diapers together.
 Once ribboned, the card is placed inside the diapers for safe keeping and you are all done!